VETRISELVAN-PALANIVEL/YouTube-Watch-History-Analysis/README.md

-# YouTube-Watch-History-Analysis
+# YouTube Watch History Analysis

-YouTube Watch History Analysis Analyzed YouTube viewing patterns using Python.
-Extracted time-based insights to reveal peak viewing hours, frequent days, and top video titles.
-Used Pandas for data cleaning and Matplotlib/Seaborn for visualization, providing clear insights into viewing habits and content preferences.
+This project analyzes my personal YouTube watch history to uncover viewing patterns and content preferences.
+Using Python, it extracts time-based insights to reveal peak viewing hours, frequent days, and top video titles.
+Pandas is used for data cleaning, and Matplotlib/Seaborn for visualizations, providing clear insights into my YouTube viewing habits.